Zohran Mamdani becomes first Muslim mayor of New York

 Risk and reward

-Trump supports Cuomo, who is pro-business and a fervent supporter of Israel.
+Trump supported Cuomo, who is pro-business and a fervent supporter of Israel.
 Two weeks ago, Cuomo posted an AI-generated video to social media showing Mamdani eating rice with his hands, and a keffiyeh-wearing criminal declaring support for Mamdani before shoplifting from a pharmacy.
-Cuomo is backed by Republicans and wealthy donors, who see him as the best way of stopping Mamdani.
+Cuomo was backed by Republicans and wealthy donors, who saw them as their best bet to stop Mamdani.

-These supporters warn of catastrophic consequences should Mamdani prevail, from capital flight to long-term economic instability.
+They warned of catastrophic consequences if Mamdani prevailed—from capital flight to long-term economic instability.
 Indeed, if New York City were a state, it would have an economy similar to that of many developed countries.
 With a Gross Metropolitan Product (GMP) of more than $2.25tn, it is an economic colossus, and the mayor presides over the 33,000-strong New York Police Department (NYPD).

 Yet he does have an ambitious reform agenda: free public transport, universal childcare, municipally owned and subsidised retail outlets, rent freezes, a major affordable housing drive, enhanced public safety measures, and raising the minimum wage to $30 per hour by 2030.
 To an extent, his ascent is being seen as a youth-led rebellion against ossified structures and constrained choices.